Deep-sea mining: beyond the headlines

 Where do we want to mine?

-Staying with copper as as example, the question then is: where do we want to mine the copper that we need for the green transition?
+Staying with copper as an example, the question then is: where do we want to mine the copper that we need for the green transition?

 And this is where deep-sea mining becomes part of the discussion.
 There's copper in the "seafloor massive sulfide" deposits (aka "polymetallic sulfides") formed by hydrothermal vents, and there's copper in the "polymetallic nodules" (aka "manganese nodules") found on some abyssal plains.

 There are other metals in those deep-sea deposits too, so the discussion is not just about copper.
-Polymetallic nodules also contain nickel, cobalt, and Rare Earth Elements that are needed for the green transition.
-And "ferromanganese crusts" - another type of deep-sea mineral deposit that forms on some seamounts - also contain cobalt, nickel and Rare Earth Elements.
+Polymetallic nodules also contain nickel, cobalt, some Rare Earth Elements, and of course manganese (giving them their popular name "manganese nodules").
+And "ferromanganese crusts" - another type of deep-sea mineral deposit that forms on some seamounts - contain cobalt, nickel and Rare Earth Elements, as well as iron and manganese.

-So on one hand, the arguments of mining companies that we need metals found in deep-sea deposits for the green transition are correct (certainly for copper; though for some other metals, such as cobalt, future battery technology using other metals may reduce the need for some of them).
+So on one hand, the arguments of mining companies that we need metals found in deep-sea deposits for the green transition are correct (certainly for some metals such as copper; though for some other metals, such as cobalt, newer battery compositions may reduce the need for some of them).

 But on the other hand, the point made by NGOs that we don't necessarily need to mine the deep sea to meet the demand for those metals is also correct: we could meet the demand for copper and the other metals just through increased mining on land.